-Backpacking stoves that use Esbit cubes as a fuel source are the simplest, lightest, and most reliable way to boil water or cook food on backpacking trips.
-There’s no extra container weight to carry with Esbit, like a white gas stove bottle or isobutane canister, and you can even ship Esbit via ground transportation (in the USA at least), making it ideal for post office resupply mail drops.
-Esbit will burn at any temperature or altitude, and you can even snuff out a cube when it’s half used for use at a later time.
+Esbit Cubes are the simplest, lightest, and most reliable way to boil water or cook food on backpacking trips.
+There’s no extra container weight to carry with Esbit Cubes, like a white gas stove bottle or isobutane canister, and you can even ship Esbit Cubes via ground transportation (in the USA at least), making it ideal for post office resupply mail drops.
+Esbit Cubes will burn at any temperature or altitude, and you can even snuff out a cube when it’s half used for use at a later time.

-I did most of my cooking on backpacking trips this year using an Esbit stove system.
+I’ve most of my cooking on backpacking trips for the past 5 years using an Esbit Backpacking Stove System.
 There’s really not much to it: a wire screen as a pot stand, a disc of metal as a stove, and a titanium wind shield for better efficiency.
 All three components fit inside my cook pot along with my fire-making kit, making for a compact bundle that’s easy to pack in my pack and keep track of.

-One of the benefits of Esbit is that the fuel and Esbit cooking gear is so inexpensive.
-For example, Esbit, the company, makes a nice 7 ounce, all-in-one anodized Esbit cookset ($30) or you can just opt for the classic, minimalist Esbit folding pocket stove ($12), which has cooked millions of backpacking and camping meals and is probably the most popular backpacking stove ever sold.
-Esbit fuel cubes cost anywhere from $0.15 to $0.60 per use, depending on the efficiency of your stove.
+One of the benefits of Esbit is that the fuel and Esbit cooking gear are so inexpensive.
+For example, Esbit, the company, makes a nice 7 ounce, all-in-one anodized Esbit cookset or you can just opt for the classic, minimalist Esbit folding pocket stove, which has cooked millions of backpacking and camping meals and is probably the most popular backpacking stove ever sold.
+Esbit Cubes cost anywhere from $0.15 to $0.60 per use, depending on the efficiency of your stove.

 If there’s a downside to Esbit, it’s that it smells a bit funny when unlit, kind of like a cat in my opinion, and it can leave a greasy film on the bottom of your pot.
 The smell used to bug me but I got used to it.
 As for the film, I store my cook pot in a cloth cinch sack since it’s already been blacked by a wood fire, making that film a non-issue.